Nigel Gebodh

 Code

-#Display the user query and model responsedisplay_chat_bubble(user_query, sender="user")display_chat_bubble(model_response, sender="model")
+#Display the user query and model response

 Chat Bubble

-User Query
+👤User Query

+Task: Classify the following medical cases into the correct category.
 Choose the most appropriate category from the list provided: Fracture, Sprain, Muscle Strain

 Text: Patient sustained a fall from a ladder, with immediate onset of severe pain and swelling in the lower leg.
 X-ray shows a complete, displaced fracture of the tibia, with evidence of soft tissue injury.

-Reasoning: The given description indicates that the patient sustained a fall from a ladder, resulting in severe pain and swelling in the lower leg.
+Category: Fracture Confidence: High Reasoning: The given description indicates that the patient sustained a fall from a ladder, resulting in severe pain and swelling in the lower leg.
 The X-ray findings show a complete, displaced fracture of the tibia, which is a clear indication of a fracture.
 The presence of soft tissue injury further supports the diagnosis of a fracture.

 ● Example 3